evolvedbinary/hsg-project-wiki/Setup.md

 ## Prepare oXygen

-1. Start oXygen and paste in the license key provided to you [during your training](training-checklist) when prompted.
+1. Start oXygen XML Editor via its application icon in your Dock and paste in the license key provided to you [during your training](training-checklist) when prompted.

 1. Quit oXygen for now.

 ## Set up GitHub Desktop

-1. Find GitHub Desktop in your Applications folder.
-Drag its icon to the dock.
+1. Start GitHub Desktop via its application icon in your Dock, and follow the prompts to set up the program: Select `Sign into GitHub.com` and enter your GitHub.com user account credentials.

-1. Start GitHub Desktop, and follow the prompts to set up the program: Select `Sign into GitHub.com` and enter your GitHub.com user account credentials.
-Select `Continue`.
+1. Select `Continue`.

 ## Get hsg-project